Updated: 16-01-2026 at 5:30 PM

 Where death has resulted from the accident, by any dependent of the deceased or where such a dependent is a minor, by his guardian.

-The applicant may present a receipt slip in Form IV, with his application signed by the Registrar or the officer receiving the application on behalf of the Registrar in acknowledgement.
+Step 4: The applicant may present a receipt slip in Form IV, with his application signed by the Registrar or the officer receiving the application on behalf of the Registrar in acknowledgement.

 In Union of India v.
 Radha Yadav, the Supreme Court held that if the amount so calculated is less than the amount prescribed on the date of the award of the Tribunal, the claimant will be entitled to the higher of the two amounts.

-A medical report, postmortem report and death certificate are required in case of death.
+A medical report, postmortem report, and death certificate are required in case of death.

 File the case for interim relief in the appropriate railway tribunal.

-Fill out the form for interim relief attach the above-mentioned copies of the documents and submit them to the Chief Commercial Manager(‘CCM’) of the railway under whose jurisdiction the accident took place.
+Fill out the form for interim relief, attach the above-mentioned copies of the documents, and submit them to the Chief Commercial Manager(‘CCM’) of the railway under whose jurisdiction the accident took place.

 If interim relief is not sanctioned within 15 days from the date of submission of the request from the CCM/Chief Claims Officer’s office, contact the Deputy CCM of the railway.